Starlink vs. Hughesnet: Which Satellite Internet Provider Is Best?

 If you want better reliability from Hughesnet satellite internet, consider getting the Hughesnet Fusion plan.
 Hughesnet Fusion offers “multipath” technology for better reliability—with satellite and wireless components working together to give you a more responsive, steady internet connection.

-Check to see if Starlink is available in your zip code.
+Check to see what satellite internet providers are available in your zip code.

 Starlink vs. Hughesnet: Which satellite internet service should you get?

-If Starlink is available in your area, and you’re comfortable paying $599 (or more) for Starlink hardware, then Starlink is probably the best choice for satellite internet.
-Don’t assume that Starlink is too expensive.
-If you break down the equipment cost over 24 months, Starlink delivers good value.
+If Starlink is available in your area and you’re comfortable paying $349 (or more) for Starlink hardware, then Starlink is probably the best choice for satellite internet.

-But if you’re not in an area with Starlink service, or if you don’t want to shell out $599 up front for satellite equipment, Hughesnet also delivers good value.
-The recently launched Hughesnet Fusion plan offers unlimited data, with multipath (wireless and satellite) technology to help create a more consistent, high-speed internet experience.
-If you haven’t shopped for satellite internet service recently, or if you’re considering switching to a new provider, check out these new Hughesnet Fusion plan for lower latency and faster speeds.
+Hughesnet also delivers good value if you’re not looking for high speeds and need basic internet access.
+The recently launched Hughesnet Fusion plan uses hybrid wireless and satellite technology to help create a more consistent, high-speed internet experience.
+If you haven’t shopped for satellite internet service recently or are considering switching to a new provider, check out Hughesnet Fusion for lower latency and faster speeds without the upfront cost of Starlink.

 Written by